Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point Formulation: Introduction

 Lately, great attention has been paid to VEM, a family of polygonal methods for simulating PDEs.
-VEM can be applied on arbitrarily polygonal meshes, guaranteeing huge flexibility in terms of geometrical complexity and they might play a crucial role in many real-life scenarios.
-Indeed, after being conceived in the seminal paper \cite{Beirao2013a}, they have been applied to various contexts of interest \cite{Beirao2015a, Benedetto2016c, Borio2021, Dassi2021b, Dassi2024150, Kumar2024, Xu2024}.
-The investigation of boundary OCPs through VEM is still limited yet of utmost importance.
-Indeed, the versatility of arbitrary polygonal meshes, combined with the action of control strategies on complex geometries, might be not only a challenging theoretical topic but also relevant from a practical viewpoint.
-To our knowledge, $C^1$-VEM is presented in \cite{BrennerC1} for distributed OCPs constrained to elliptic equations and with a constrained state variable.
-The VEM discretization for distributed control is the topic of several investigations, see e.g. \cite{Sun20242019,2Tushar2022,Tushar2022,TUSHAR2023134,Wang2021}.
+VEM can be applied to arbitrary polygonal meshes, guaranteeing huge flexibility in terms of geometrical complexity, and they might play a crucial role in many real-life scenarios.
+Indeed, after being conceived in the seminal paper \cite{Beirao2013a}, they have been applied to various contexts of interest.
+The investigation of boundary OCPs through VEM is still limited, yet of utmost importance.
+Indeed, the versatility of arbitrary polygonal meshes, combined with the action of control strategies on complex geometries, might not only be a challenging theoretical topic but also relevant from a practical viewpoint.
+To our knowledge, $C^1$-VEM is presented in \cite{BrennerC1} for distributed OCPs governed by elliptic equations and with a constrained state variable.
+The VEM discretization for distributed control is the topic of several investigations, see e.g. \cite{Sun20242019,Tushar2022,TUSHAR2023134,Wang2021}.
 Some VEM works related to boundary OCPs are \cite{Tushar2024_diri} for the Dirichlet case with control constraints and \cite{Liu2023} for the Neumann case with control constraints and approximation of the first order.
+A key ingredient of the standard VEM approximation for any problem of interest is the use of discrete bilinear forms composed of a consistent polynomial part and a stabilization term ensuring coercivity.
+It is known that the choice of stabilization remains somewhat arbitrary due to its problem dependance, and its influence on the system cannot be reliably controlled in more complex settings, such as the coupled problems and control applications considered here.
+In the literature, many alternatives have been proposed that do not rely on the stabilization term.
+Starting from the works \cite{DAltri2021, BBME2VEM,berrone_comparison_2022}, a research line has grown, defining the so-called \textit{Stabilization-Free} VEM (SFVEM) and focusing on the definition of VEM bilinear forms that are self‑stabilized through the use of higher‑order polynomial projections (see for instance \cite{Lamperti2022,CHEN202388,BERRONE2023108641,XU2023,BLMVMixedStabFree}).
+For further studies on the role of stabilization and SFVEM, the reader may refer to \cite{russo2023quantitative,Beirao2023}.
+In this contribution, we investigate the SFVEM within the framework of OCPs, employing the strategy proposed in \cite{Berrone2024,BERRONE2025117839} which exploits the properties of divergence‑free polynomial spaces.
+In particular, we focus on the unconstrained Neumann boundary control problem in a \emph{saddle point} structure.
+This naturally derives from the optimality conditions and considers the coupled nature of the system leading to more robust and stable systems, solving for all the variables at once.
+This formulation is generally more effective than iterative algorithms.
+For these kinds of coupled systems, SFVEM might represent an asset in terms of robustness of the method compared to stabilized VEM.
+To the best of our knowledge, we differentiate from previous contributions in the following terms: \begin{itemize} \item the presented {VEM scheme does not require any additional stabilization term and has arbitrary polynomial accuracy;} \item we analyze the problem in saddle point formulation as presented in \cite{manzoniOCP}, {hence providing a complete proof of well-posedness and \emph{a priori} error estimates;} \item the numerical tests cover high-order schemes, and we numerically investigate how the stabilization parameter affects the method's accuracy, {assessing the flexibility and robustness of the proposed stabilization-free scheme.} \end{itemize}